Castle Antibot combines device fingerprinting, behavioral analysis, and AI-powered detection to block automated requests with over 99% accuracy.

 })

-"""Extract all Castle parameters from a protected page"""
+"""Extract all Castle parameters from target URL."""

 response = self.session.get(url)